 11am, but may be extended on request (subject to availability); earliest check-in, 3pm.

-Double rooms from $279.30, excluding tax at 14.2 per cent.
+Double rooms from £357.57 ($435), including tax at 15.2 per cent.
 Please note the hotel charges an additional local city tax of $5.50 per room per night on check-out and an additional resort fee of $37.69 per room per night on check-out.

 Rates exclude breakfast; à la carte available from US$10.
-A $37.69 resort fee, a room, each night applies – this covers WiFi, a welcome glass of champagne, Umbria Gourmet coffee and bike hire.
+A $45.68 resort fee, a room, each night applies – this covers WiFi, a welcome drink, fitness classes by Beach SoCal Yoga, bottled water, bike hire, a newspaper and a sanitizer pack.

 The amenities fee entitles guests to extra goodies, such as 10 per cent off food in the Cast Restaurant and Lounge (excluding alcohol), maps of running and cycling routes (and staff will send you off with free bottled water), access to a library of more than 5,000 magazines and newspapers, and a range of partner discounts.